-- 27. The Chief Financial Officer at each Council will ensure that the Audit Consortium has the necessary resource to enable the Head of the Internal Audit Consortium to be able to give an annual evidence-based opinion. - 28.
-The staffing and budget of the Internal Audit Consortium will be kept under review by the Head of the Internal Audit Consortium, bearing in mind the resource requirements identified in the audit plan process.
-Where resources available do not match the resource requirements identified by the annual audit plans, the Head of the Internal Audit Consortium will report to the Joint Board. - 29.
-The Head of the Internal Audit Consortium will be professionally qualified (CMIIA, CCAB or equivalent) and have wide internal audit and management experience.
-The Head of the Internal Audit Consortium will ensure that the internal audit service is appropriately skilled in terms of qualifications, knowledge and experience.
+- 27. The Chief Financial Officer at each Council will ensure that the Audit Consortium has the necessary resource to enable the Internal Audit Consortium Manager to be able to give an annual evidence-based opinion. - 28.
+The staffing and budget of the Internal Audit Consortium will be kept under review by the Internal Audit Consortium Manager, bearing in mind the resource requirements identified in the audit plan process.
+Where resources available do not match the resource requirements identified by the annual audit plans, the Internal Audit Consortium Manager will report to the Joint Board. - 29.
+The Internal Audit Consortium Manager will be professionally qualified (CMIIA, CCAB or equivalent) and have wide internal audit and management experience.
+The Internal Audit Consortium Manager will ensure that the internal audit service is appropriately skilled in terms of qualifications, knowledge and experience.